pudly/schmopera-hugo/content/articles/thestories-part-10.md

 In response to his message, and in accordance with my aim to maintain the delicate balance I mentioned above, I responded in a way that I hoped would show me as "friendly and easy to get along with" but that would stop the conversation, while at the same time not upsetting him (which I feared would lead to him firing me from my position with the church choir).

+> At 2:07am the next morning, he sent the following email, suggesting that "those who don't accept the heat of his passion simply go away."

 He then responded by making it very clear that he was making sexual references, by saying "I was hoping you'd get the double entendre in my message".

 The following year, on the afternoon of May 4, 2015, I had agreed to do a private musical coaching with him, to take place in the sanctuary of the church.
 I had an upcoming musical performance about which I was feeling nervous and in need of some guidance, and he offered to help me, at a reduced rate compared to other coaches in the city.

 I knew that meeting with him meant risking that he would make further sexual harassment attempts, but I was comforted by the fact that I would be meeting him in the church, in the afternoon, amidst other church staff members.
 So, I proceeded with the coaching session.

+>His touch lasted for far longer than would have necessary than if he were he simply trying to teach or demonstrate something.

 During that coaching session, he referenced an "innocence within me" and attempted to convince me that there was also "a darkness" within me, that he felt compelled to help me with.